juggie/aa-proxy-rs/README.md

 After extensive stress testing and continuous development, the project has reached a level of stability that meets its original goals.
 I now use it almost daily in my own car and continue to fix any issues that come up to ensure a smooth and reliable experience.<br>
 There's also a great and supportive community on Discord built around this project.
-If you'd like to join, ask questions, or get help, feel free to connect with us on the [aa-proxy-rs Discord](https://discord.gg/c7JKdwHyZu) server.
+If you'd like to join, ask questions, or get help, feel free to connect with us on the [aa-proxy Discord](https://discord.gg/c7JKdwHyZu) server.

 ## Supported Hardware
 This project is currently tested and built for the following Raspberry Pi boards that support USB OTG: